Meta-Transfer Derm-Diagnosis: Exploring Few-Shot Learning and Transfer Learning for Skin Disease Classification in Long-Tail Distribution: The Methodology

 \subsection{Regularization via Image Augmentation}

-Regularization techniques are essential in preventing overfitting and enhancing the generalization capabilities of deep models.
-Among these techniques, image augmentation stands out as a crucial method in supervised learning, well-known for its efficacy in regularization.
-While conventional augmentation methods like rotation, horizontal flips, and vertical flips are widely used, they often prove inadequate in domains characterized by limited data, such as medical imaging.
-Consequently, advanced approaches such as MixUp \cite{zhang2017mixup}, CutMix \cite{yun2019cutmix}, and ResizeMix \cite{qin2020resizemix} have received significant attention due to their ability to address the challenges posed by data scarcity and variability.These methods provide advanced solutions that extend beyond conventional techniques, facilitating the generation of diverse training samples and enhancing model robustness from various perspectives.
+Regularization is vital for preventing overfitting and improving the generalization of deep models.
+Among these, image augmentation is particularly effective in supervised learning.
+However, common techniques such as rotation or flipping are often insufficient in data-limited domains like medical imaging.
+To address this, advanced methods such as MixUp \cite{zhang2017mixup}, CutMix \cite{yun2019cutmix}, and ResizeMix \cite{qin2020resizemix} have been proposed, enabling the generation of more diverse samples and improving model robustness.